RC Strasbourg Alsace: Promotion from the fifth division to Ligue 1, European campaign

 In 2011–12, the team immediately returned to the Championnat de France Amateur, the fourth division, winning Group C of the Championnat de France Amateur 2 with 100 points.
 In 2012, the team changed its name to Racing Club de Strasbourg Alsace and also changed its logo.
 After winning the fourth division championship in 2012–13, the club returned to the Championnat National, the third division, within two years.
 For the 2014–15 season, Jacky Duguépéroux took over after François Keller had managed the club for three years.
 In 2015–16, Strasbourg won the National and returned to Ligue 2 after six years.
 In 2016–17, they completed the climb, winning the second division as a newly promoted team and landing in the top flight.
 In the 2017–18 Ligue 1, the team finished in 15th place, saving themselves on the penultimate day thanks to a win at Décines-Charpieu against Olympique Lyonnais in a comeback with a free kick goal by Dimitri Liénard in the final minutes.
 In 2018–19, the team won the French League Cup for the third time, defeating Guingamp 4–1 on penalties in the final.

 On 22 June 2023, BlueCo reached an agreement to become shareholders of Strasbourg.
 In the 2024–25 season, Strasbourg secured a seventh-place finish in the league, earning qualification for the UEFA Conference League.

-On 28 August 2025, Strasbourg qualified for the Conference League League phase for the first time in their history for this season after defeat Brondby IF 2–3 on away games second leg.
+On 28 August 2025, Strasbourg qualified for the Conference League League phase for the first time in their history, after defeating Brondby IF 3–2 on aggregate.
+All the goals scored in the second leg of the playoff.
+Strasbourg had last played in a UEFA club competition in the 2019-20 and 2005-06 Europa league (formerley the UEFA Cup).

+Strasbourg went on to win the League Phase of the Conference League, remaining undefeated through the 6 games series (5 wins and 1 draw).
+Strasbourg Qualified two points clear of the next best team, entering the Knockout Phase as top seed.
+Wins over Rijeka (Round of 16) and a 4-2 aggregate win over Mainz 05, via a 4-0 home Quarter Final leg victory, saw Strasbourg make the Semi-Finals of one of the main European competitions for the first time.
+The most recent previous European relevant Semi-Final was the 1995-96 UEFA Intertoto Cup.

+Strasbourg claimed an equal 3rd Bronze Medal finish in the tournament, after losing both legs of the Semi-Final 0-1 (0-2 on aggregate) to Rayo Vallecano.
+A first ever main UEFA tournament placing for Racing (excluding the Intertoto Cup).